Using a dishwasher is pretty easy, right? You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

 I know this one's naughty, but who doesn't like playing the dishwasher Tetris challenge where you cram in as much as possible?
 You could win, you could lose, but you'll never know if you don't play the game.

 Or not.
-Ash – who obviously isn't as wild or lazy as me – says it's more efficient to stack things sensibly to get a deeper, more dependable wash every time.
+Ash – who obviously isn't as wild or lazy as some of us – says it's more efficient to stack things sensibly to get a deeper, more dependable wash every time.
 Ensure water can reach every surface and don't just pile items on top of each other and pray.

 "Badly stacked items will definitely block the jets and detergent from cleaning them," he explains.
 "Sure you can always squeeze more in, but any time you save will be spent later sorting clean and still-dirty dishes, or picking crusty bits off your cutlery."